flashbots/buildernet-playground/README.md

 1. Start builder-playground services on the host
 2. Setup the builder-hub database
-3. Build Lighthouse v7.0.0-beta.0
-4. Run the VM with `make run-gz`
+3. Run the VM with `make run-gz`
-5. Execute post-provisioning with `make post-provision`
+4. Execute post-provisioning with `make post-provision`
-6. Connect to the VM and verify Ethereum clients are running
+5. Connect to the VM and verify Ethereum clients are running
-7. Submit builder payload via the builder-hub API on port 8888
+6. Submit builder payload via the builder-hub API on port 8888

 The environment is now ready for testing MEV block building and related functionality!